-- be a Canadian citizen
+- be a Canadian citizen; and

-- be 18 years of age or older
+- be 18 years of age or older; and

-- not be disqualified by the Local Government Act or any other enactment from voting in an election in British Columbia or from being nominated for, being elected to, or holding office, or be otherwise disqualified by law
+- not be disqualified by the Local Government Act or any other enactment from voting in an election in British Columbia or from being nominated for, being elected to, or holding office, or be otherwise disqualified by law.

 Election Signs and Advertising Information

-Election advertising signs may not be placed on public property, except in the road right-of-way if it does not pose a safety hazard.
+Election advertising signs may not be placed on property owned or operated by the Town of Gibsons, except in the road right-of-way if it does not pose a safety hazard.

 – place signs on tangent (straight) sections away from other highway signage, and at least 150 to 200 metres from intersections;